zainpay/zainpay-nodejs-sdk/README.md

 ## 12. Name Enquiry
-- Use the bankCode acquired from the get bank list to validate a bank account number.
+- This endpoint enables a merchant to validate a bank account number.

     **Parameter:** bankCode(required), accountNumber(required)
    ```js